ADA Title III Claims and Website Accessibility

 The DOJ was supposed to issue regulations concerning public accommodations for websites in 2018, yet a recent executive order from the White House suggests that such regulations are unlikely to come.
 Until there is guidance on Title III of the ADA with regard to website accessibility, there may be no clarification about how and when a website must be accessible—to job applicants, to consumers, and to others with disabilities.

-In the meantime, if you have questions about filing a Title III claim, you should discuss your case with a Florida employment discrimination attorney as soon as possible.
-Contact Scott Wagner and Associates, P.A. today.
+In the meantime, if you have questions about filing a Title III claim, you should discuss your case with a Florida employment discrimination lawyer as soon as possible.
+Contact Scott • Wagner and Associates today.